tangentstorm/retro/doc/An_Introduction_to_Retro.rst

   "hello,"  " world!" ^strings'append puts

-A varient exists for placing the second string first.
+A variant exists for placing the second string first.
 This is **^strings'prepend**.

 ::